Evolutionary game model of group choice dilemmas on hypergraphs

-In conclusion, our evolutionary game model on social hypergraphs, which is grounded in recent developments in network science \cite{BATTISTON2020}, represents a novel approach to the study of choice dilemmas, alternative to standard behavioural approaches that neglect higher-order (group) interactions \cite{alvarez-rodriguez_evolutionary_2021}.
-The model reproduces, without any ad hoc assumption, the shifts observed both at a local and a global scale in choice dilemmas, and characterizes them in terms of the topological properties of the underlying hypergraph.
-Such results can also explain how and why radical behaviours can emerge when decisions are taken in groups.
+In conclusion, our evolutionary game model reproduces, without any ad hoc behavioral assumption, the shifts observed both at a local and a global scale in choice dilemmas, and links them to the structure of the underlying higher-order networks \cite{BATTISTON2020}.
+Our results can also explain how and why radical behaviours can emerge when decisions are taken in groups.
+Given that co-membership, group size and hyperdegree distributions are easily measurable quantities, our model can provide useful indications on upcoming radical and potentially dangerous group behaviours in online social platforms and other real-world systems, such as financial markets.
+Our work opens new paths for future research, such as the analytical characterization of the observed phase transition and the systematic exploration of the range of possible applications.

-\acknowledgments We warmly thank Lucas Lacasa for discussions and suggestions.
+\acknowledgments We warmly thank Lucas Lacasa and the three anonymous reviewers for their helpful comments and suggestions.

 \onecolumngrid